iProgramMC/OSProject/readme.md

 # NanoShell
 NanoShell 3rd Edition is a preemptively multi-tasked 32-bit operating system with a windowed GUI.

+Be warned that building this is not for the average Linux user nor is it for the faint of heart.
+Soon I'll work on a way to compile this in an easier way.

 ## Build instructions

 ### Linux build: